CompOmics/compomics.github.io/peptide-shaker/_posts/2019-02-01-peptideshakercli.md

                            in a comma separated list, as compressed zip file, or an entire folder.
                            Example: "c:\file1.omx, c:\file1.dat, c:\file1.t.xml".

--out                       PeptideShaker output file (.cpsx).
-If the file already exists
-                           it will be silently overwritten.
-                           Example: "c:\ps_output.cpsx".

 -spectrum_files (*)        The spectrum files (mgf format) in a comma
                            separated list or an entire folder.
                            Example: "c:\file1.mgf, c:\file2.mgf".